The Roman Catholic Diocese of Portland Policy on Counseling Assistance Reimbursement

 Initial Sessions

-The costs eligible for reimbursement under this policy are those reasonable and customary charges for outpatient mental health sessions that may not otherwise be reimbursed by an individual’s health insurance (e.g., deductibles, co-pays, charges for sessions exceeding the number allowed by the insurance policy, etc.).
+The costs eligible for financial assistance under this Policy are those reasonable and customary charges for outpatient mental health sessions for Victims/Survivors without health insurance or that may not otherwise be reimbursed by health insurance (e.g., deductibles, co-pays, charges for sessions exceeding the number allowed by the applicable insurance policy and the like).

 Additional Treatment

-After a victim/survivor has completed the initial twelve sessions of diocesan reimbursed mental health treatment, the Diocese will consider paying for additional sessions provided that the treatment provider first consults with the Independent Clinician.
-The purpose of the consultation is to confirm that the treatment is necessary, is related to the abuse, is productive, and is oriented toward an identified goal of wellness.
-It is the treatment provider’s responsibility to consult with the Independent Clinician and receive authorization prior to providing additional sessions pursuant to this policy.
+After a Victim/Survivor has completed the Initial Twelve Sessions of Diocesan reimbursed mental health treatment, the Diocese will consider paying for additional sessions provided that the treatment provider first consults with the Independent Clinician.
+The purpose of the consultation is to confirm that treatment is necessary, is related to the abuse, is productive, and is oriented toward an identified goal of wellness.
+It is the treatment provider’s responsibility to consult with the Independent Clinician and receive authorization before providing additional sessions expecting or intending to be reimbursed pursuant to this Policy.

-If a victim/survivor returns to counseling within two years of the date of the last session, 4 sessions will be paid with no questions asked, other than simple notification to the Independent Clinician.
-Any additional sessions must receive pre-approval as outlined above.
+If a Victim/Survivor returns to counseling within two years of the date of the last session, 4 sessions will be paid with no questions asked, other than simple notification to the Independent Clinician.
+Any additional sessions after that must receive pre-approval as outlined above.

-If a victim/survivor has been away from treatment for over two years, then 8 sessions will be paid before pre-approval is necessary.
-Again, the Independent Clinician simply should be notified prior to the re-start of such treatment.
+If a Victim/Survivor has been away from treatment for over two years, then 8 sessions will be paid before pre-approval is necessary.
+Again, the Independent Clinician will be notified by the treatment provider prior to the re-start of such treatment.

-It is the responsibility of the counselor to ensure that the individual is indeed a victim of sexual abuse for which the Diocese has previously offered support.
+It is the responsibility of the treatment provider to ensure that the individual is indeed a victim of sexual abuse for which the Diocese has previously offered support and that the resumption of services is related to the abuse.

-If a victim/survivor changes clinician while in active treatment, 6 sessions will be paid for before further approval is necessary.
+If a Victim/Survivor changes treatment provider while in active treatment, 6 sessions will be paid for before further approval is necessary.
+The new treatment provider must provide to the Independent Clinician the documents listed above, i.e. license, malpractice insurance, current resume, etc.

 GENERALLY NON-REIMBURSABLE SERVICES